discordjs/guide/guide/popular-topics/permissions.md

 	id: 'someid',
 	// role or user depending on the target
 	type: 'role',
-	// bitfield in decimal representation
+	// bit field in decimal representation
 	deny: 268435456,
-	// bitfield in decimal representation
+	// bit field in decimal representation
 	allow: 0,
 };
 ```